 Description

-This massaged cashew kale caesar salad features a creamy, umami-packed vegan dressing and homemade croutons.
+This massaged kale caesar salad features a creamy, umami-packed cashew dressing and homemade croutons.
+(Adapted from the Compassionate Cuisine)

 Ingredients